donhauser/wagtail-pdf/README.md

 *StreamField* and *RichText* for your generated PDF document.

 Currently [weasyprint](https://github.com/Kozea/WeasyPrint) (for HTML to PDF conversion) and latex is supported.
+If you are undecided which one to use, [weasyprint](https://github.com/Kozea/WeasyPrint) is recommended.

 ## Installing